jkodner18/jkodner18.github.io/projects.md

 </div>
 <button class="collapsible">The case of fragment answers</button>
 <div class="content">
+  <p>For this project, I look at why fragment answers in response to subject <i>wh-</i> questions in English are in the accusative form (Q: Who saw the cat?
+A: Me), while the sentential responses are in the nominative form (Q: Who saw the cat?
+S: I saw the cat).
+I look at two competing theories of nonsententials, namely the Ellipsis Approach (Merchant 2004) and the approach of Direct Interpretation (Barton and Progovac 2005), and I provide a middle-ground approach by proposing that fragment DPs derive from a null <i>v</i>P. Utilizing Dependent Case Theory, I argue that fragment DPs construed as the internal argument are realized in dependent case for nominative-accusative languages, and that external argument fragment DPs would be found in their default case form, which is language-specific.
+Fragment answer data from English, Korean, and Serbian is used to provide cross-linguistic support for this null <i>v</i>P analysis and discussion of case.

-  <p>A novel analysis of the case forms of pronominal fragment answers in response to subject <i>wh-</i> questions in English, Korean, and Serbian</p>
+  A novel analysis of the case forms of pronominal fragment answers in response to subject <i>wh-</i> questions in English, Korean, and Serbian</p>
   <ul>
     <li><a href="https://journals.linguisticsociety.org/proceedings/index.php/PLSA/article/view/5214">[Publication]</a></li>
   </ul>